 3. SWITCH YOUR NIGHT TIME MOISTURIZER FOR A HEAVIER CREAM.

-Otherwise, Elemis Marine Cream is fantastic (still pricey, but less so), and my latest obsession is Dr. Jart+ Ceramidin Cream.
+Another obsession of mine from last winter was Dr. Jart+ Ceramidin Cream.
 It’s SO GOOD.
 Didn’t even realize it had such a cult following until I posted it on my IG story and got a flood of DMs about it.
 They recently reformulated and apparently it’s now even better than it was before.
 Love the fact that it’s in a tube, and also that it’s REALLY rich and hydrating but not greasy at all.

 4. TOP IT WITH AN OIL.